Forest Hill College

 Forest Hill College is a co-educational state secondary college in Burwood East, Victoria, Australia.
 It was originally established in 1970 as Burwood Heights Secondary College, later re-opening as Forest Hill College in 1990.

 History

+Planning

-The 1954 Melbourne & Metropolitan Planning Scheme rezoned a large section of land in the then-rural Burwood East, paving the way for residential development.
-During the post-war housing boom, thousands of new residents—many of them European migrants—settled in the area.
+The 1954 Melbourne & Metropolitan Planning Scheme rezoned a large section of land in then-rural Burwood East, paving the way for residential development.
+During the post-war housing boom, thousands of new residents settled in the area.